 There is also a list of frequently asked questions about redundancy.

-For further information about the Redundancy Payments Scheme contact Workplace Relations Customer Services.
+For further information about the Redundancy Payments Scheme contact the Workplace Relations Commission's Information and Customer Service.
 Information about social welfare in relation to redundancy can be found on the Irish National Organisation of the Unemployed (INOU)'s website Redundancy.ie

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.